DomiKamu/OhmerPrems/docs/modules/Vektor/Manual.md

 - **GATE** (bottom section) who outputs +10V while the MIX ENVelope is running (its LED is blue), 0V otherwise (its LED is unlit).
 - **ENV X** and **ENV Y** (bottom section) who report the X and Y positions of the MIX ENVelope while the MIX ENVelope is running (otherwise 0V).
 Offsets by joystick position (or by voltages applied on X and Y inputs) is not included.

-Vektor module is polyphonic, up to 16 voices (channels).
-Please be careful about CPU load as soon as you increase the number of polyphony voices (defined by the source modules, for V/OCT, GATE, and VEL. inputs), so please keep in mind 16 polyphonic channels x 4 oscillators, plus two LFO (realtime computed waveforms), plus the MIX ENVelope who are using a lot of Pythagorean and trigonometric functions to establish vectors (trajectory of the MIX ENVelope), and speeds per vector, may require important amount of CPU resources!
-Recommended polyphony setting for _Vektor_ is 4 or 8 voices.
+Vektor module is polyphonic, up to 16 voices (polyphony channels).

 ---